keon981/vite-tsx-app/README.md

 # Vite React simple template
->

 > pnpm + React 18 + TypeScript + Vitest + Testing Library + ESlint

 ## Overview
->

 > Built with type safety, scalability, and developer experience in mind.
 A batteries included Vite + React template.

 * pnpm - A strict and efficient alternative to npm with up to 3x faster performance
 * TypeScript - A typed superset of JavaScript designed with large scale applications in mind
 * ESLint(Airbnb) - Static code analysis to help find problems within a codebase
-* Vite - Feature rich and highly optimized frontend tooling with TypeScript support out of the box
+* Vite@4.4 - Feature rich and highly optimized frontend tooling with TypeScript support out of the box
+* SWC
 * Vitest - A blazing fast unit test framework powered by Vite
 * React Testing Library - A very light-weight, best practice first, solution for testing React components

 ## Requirements

-* NodeJS 18+
+* NodeJS 14+
-* pnpm
+* pnpm 7+

 ## Getting Started